Lily Kong: Singapore Management University

-In September 2015, Kong joined Singapore Management University (SMU) as Provost and Lee Kong Chian Chair Professor of Social Sciences.
-At the start of 2019, she succeeded Belgian academic Arnoud De Meyer as President of SMU, becoming the first woman and also the first Singaporean academic to helm SMU.

-As President of SMU, Kong has focused on enhancing the quality of the university's students and faculty, developing educational programmes, growing the impact of the university's research, and reforming the university's sexual harassment policy.
+In September 2015, Kong joined SMU as provost and Lee Kong Chian Chair Professor of Social Sciences.
+On 1 January 2019, she succeeded Arnoud De Meyer as president of SMU, becoming the first Singaporean academic to lead the university.
+As president, Kong has focused on faculty and student development, expanding the impact of the university's research, and reforming sexual harassment policies.